Jalid Sehouli: Career

 He received this award based on his intensive scientific and social-cultural international activities.

 Jalid Sehouli published a book “The Art of Breaking Bad News Well” in an English and German edition and is a co-author of a book about creative writing for cancer patients and their relatives a book about creative writing.

+In 2026, Jalid Sehouli was awarded the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz am Bande) in Berlin.

+On 24 June 2026, Sehouli was honored by the Embassy of the Kingdom of Morocco in Berlin, with the distinction presented by Ambassador Zohour Alaoui.
+The recognition honored his outstanding scientific achievements in gynecologic oncology as well as his longstanding commitment to fostering scientific and societal dialogue between Germany, Morocco, Europe, and Africa.

+On 27 August 2026, Sehouli delivered the 2026 Otto Käser Memorial Lecture as part of the 60th Annual Continuing Education Conference of the Department of Gynecology at University Hospital Basel.
+The lecture focused on the importance of quality of life in gynecologic oncology.
+Sehouli was honored as the recipient of the 2026 Otto Käser Memorial Lecture Award.

 Sehouli is married to Adak Pirmorady-Sehouli and has four children.